Planning & Development

 Special Use, Variance, and Rezoning Requests:

 New applications for special use permits, variances, and rezoning requests are still be accepted digitally.
 Please contact Beth Garmon, firstname.lastname@example.org or Katie Greenway, email@example.com to schedule a preapplication phone call.
 Due to the nature of these requests incomplete applications will not be processed.
-Information for special use, variance, and rezoning request may be found here.
+You will find a link to each of these requests in the navigation menu on the left of this page.

 Finally, please feel free to contact firstname.lastname@example.org with any additional questions.